Introduction

 AI Conversation Settings

-Click the cog icon in the top right hand corner to open the Conversation Setting panel.
+To the right, you can see the most common Conversation Settings.
 These are the same as the Settings you would see in a test.
 You can adjust things like the Due Date (or remove it), the number of attempts a student can have, and so on.
+If you want to access more settings, click the cog icon in the top right of the page.
+From here, you have the full range of settings (such as Time Limits and so on).

 Down at the bottom of the Settings panel, it is recommended to include a Description.
 This descriptive text will be visible to students before they start the conversation, and so provide them with context of the conversation.